 This is generally thought to be the safest form of blood transfusion because you’re getting your own blood back.
 Still, it’s not totally without risk.
 There’s always the very small chance that bacterial contamination or clerical errors can happen.

 People who aren’t able to donate blood for others may still be able to donate blood for themselves.

 There is a processing fee for collecting, testing, storing, and delivering each unit of autologous blood.
 Be aware that your health insurance may not fully pay for this.
 You also need to plan ahead so that you have enough time before surgery to have your blood cell counts go back to normal after your blood has been collected.

 Donating blood for a family member, friend, or other specified patient is called directed donation.
 This can be done at any blood donation center, but you should call ahead to check requirements and schedule the donation.
 The donor must meet the same requirements as for regular blood donation, and the donor’s blood must match the blood type of the recipient.

 Blood from directed donors has not been shown to be safer than blood from volunteer donors and, the same types of testing are done on blood from directed donors.
 As with autologous donation, there’s a processing fee for collecting, testing, and delivering each unit of directed donor blood.
 This fee might not be covered by health insurance.
 If the person the blood was intended for doesn’t need it, some blood banks will use it for someone else.
 In others, it may be thrown out.

 Blood from paid donors cannot be used in the United States for transfusion purposes.
 Plasma is the only component for which donors are sometimes paid, and it’s taken by the apheresis method.
 Plasma can be treated for safety in ways that blood cells cannot.

 Plasma taken from paid donors is generally treated and processed by pharmaceutical companies into drugs.
-It cannot be transfused in the form of cryoprecipitate or fresh frozen plasma.
+It cannot be used as cryoprecipitate or fresh frozen plasma in patients.